department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/Analysis-and-reporting/Appointments-and-AVS-findings.md

 8 out of 14 participants clicked the "back to Appointments" breadcrumb to get back out to the Appointments list page, and 6 used the browser back button.

 ### - How are participants understanding the term "Requests"?
 Out of 17 participants, only 2 guessed the correct meaning of "Requests".
 The majority of the participants thought they could request or change or take some sort of action if they click "Requests".
+So, "Requests" should not replace "Pending".

 **Quotes:**
 _"I expect to change or request an appointment."_